-My suggestion, bring at least four with you.
+My suggestion, bring at least three lockpicks with you for all palace infiltrations or Mementos run.
 Note that the time to make these wouldn’t be wasted too, since you gain proficiency points.

 Like all dungeon crawlers, you’d regularly encounter the situation of combat not exactly being a breeze, but not worthwhile for experience too.
 You know, when combat becomes a draggy sequence of hitting the weak spots and so on.
 When this happens, demand cash from enemies instead of slaughtering them.
 You’d be surprised how much money you can get.
 Actually, I found this the best way to gain cash.

 Veteran Persona and Shin Megami Tensei players know this.
-The right mix of elemental skills is a game-breaker.
-Do not enter dungeons with a skewed elemental mix of spells.
+The right mix of skills is a game-breaker.
+Never enter palaces or Mementos equipped with a skewed selection.

-The game makes it easy for you in this.
+The game makes it easy for you in this area.
 Your companions have distinctive affinities.
 Whatever is missing, use Joker i.e. the Wild Card to supplement.
 In turn, this means you need to be mindful during fusion and inheritance of spells.
-The worst fusion mistake to make is to end up with a set of personas with the same family of elemental spells.
+The worst fusion mistake to make is to end up with a set of personas with all the same elemental spells and weaknesses.

-Suggestion: Make element sets at night to supplement whatever you are missing.
+Suggestion: Make elemental and forces sets at night to supplement whatever you are missing.
 You gain proficiency in the process!

 Additional suggestion: Don’t simply aim for hold ups; this doesn’t work well with physics resistant enemies.
 Instead, use the right follow-up spells.
-A bewildered enemy will really have a bad day if you follow up with a psychic blast.
+A snoozing enemy will have a really bad day if you follow up with a psychokinetic blast.

 11) Be Mindful of Arcana When Fusing

-Fusing personas with arcanas you have confidants for not only gives you experience boosts, possession of these personas also improves your social interactions.
-With so much to do in Persona 5, you truly need to maximise every activity.
+Fusing personas with arcanas you have confidants for not only gives you experience boosts, possession of these personas also improves your subsequent social interactions.
+With so much to do in Persona 5, you must maximise benefits from every activity.